playframework/playframework/documentation/manual/releases/release26/Highlights26.md

 ## Akka HTTP Server Backend

 Play now uses the [Akka-HTTP](https://doc.akka.io/docs/akka-http/10.0/?language=scala) server engine as the default backend.
-More detail about Play's integration with Akka-HTTP can be found [[on the Akka HTTP Server page|AkkaHttpServer]].
-There is an additional page on [[configuring Akka HTTP|SettingsAkkaHttp]].
+More detail about Play's integration with Akka-HTTP can be found on the Akka HTTP Server page.
+There is an additional page on configuring Akka HTTP.

 The Netty backend is still available, and has been upgraded to use Netty 4.1.
 You can explicitly configure your project to use Netty [[on the NettyServer page|NettyServer]].